gosang/gosang.github.io/content/posts/react/callback-promise-async-await-in-javascript.md

 # Conclusion

-Each method—Callback, Promise, and Async/Await—has its place in JavaScript.
+Each method, Callback, Promise, and Async/Await has its place in JavaScript.
 While Callbacks are simple and foundational, Promises bring clarity, and Async/Await offers the best readability and error handling.
 For modern applications, Async/Await is often the preferred choice due to its simplicity and maintainability.

 # References